 Leptin has the opposite effect: It counters ghrelin by decreasing appetite.
 There are many other hormones involved in feelings of hunger, but the interplay between ghrelin and leptin is key in the healthy ebb and flow of appetite.

 As you eat, your body releases leptin, which signals that you're satisfied and don't need to be hungry for a while.
 In other words, your body needs food, so it produces ghrelin.
-That makes you hungry, so you eat.
+This makes you hungry, so you eat.
 Then, your body doesn't need more food, so it produces leptin.
-That makes you feel full, so you stop eating.
+This makes you feel full, so you stop eating.

 "When the hormones go up, they're supposed to increase your appetite," Lee said.
-And in most people, most of the time, that's exactly what they do.
+In most people, this is exactly what they do.
 But not always.

 "Some people have higher sensitivities to hormonal levels," Lee said.
 Variation in sensitivity and other factors lead some people to experience light nausea when they're extremely hungry.
 Cases of more severe nausea symptoms, however, could hint at a disorder.